 How will my child be supported if extra help is necessary?

-Because many children on our SEND Register have a key person whom they work with closely, often year after year, we find we are able to foster close and open relationships between these pupils and members of staff.
-This is particularly beneficial in enabling the children to discuss any worries they may have, perhaps not connected to their learning, in a comfortable and safe environment.
+Many children on the SEND register have a key person whom they work closely with.
+This helps to foster close and open relationships between pupils and members of staff.
+This is particularly beneficial in enabling children to discuss any worries they may have, perhaps not connected to their learning, in a comfortable and safe environment.

 Is this any different for child in the care of the Local Authority?

-All children who are in the care of the Local Authority have a Personal Education Plan (PEP) which details the progress they are making and how things are going for them from an educational viewpoint.
-For children who are in care and who are also on our SEND Register we link their PEP closely to their IEP targets, and funding they receive through Pupil Premium will be used to support these targets.
+All children who are in the care of the Local Authority have a Personal Education Plan (PEP), which details the progress they are making and how things are going for them from an educational viewpoint.
+For children who are in care and who are also on the SEND register we link their PEP closely to their IEP targets and funding they receive through Pupil Premium will be used to support these targets.

 What sort of expertise do you have in school and will anyone from outside of school be involved with my child’s education?